Dubois scores in OT, Winnipeg beats Vancouver 4-3

-VANCOUVER, British Columbia (AP) — Winnipeg’s Pierre-Luc Dubois scored 27 seconds into overtime after Vancouver’s Elias Pettersson forced the extra period with a goal with 38 seconds left in regulation, and the Jets beat the Canucks 4-3 Sunday night, completing a two-game sweep.
+VANCOUVER, British Columbia (AP) — Winnipeg’s Pierre-Luc Dubois scored 27 seconds into overtime after Vancouver’s Elias Pettersson forced the extra period with a goal in the final minute of regulation, and the Jets beat the Canucks 4-3 Sunday night, completing a two-game sweep.

+The 22-year-old Dubois, playing his third game with the Jets, finished with two goals after missing four games with a muscle injury.

+“My game is still not where I know it can be.
+I know I can improve on a lot of things — timing, execution, reads, stuff like that,” he said.
+“But it felt good to be out there.”

+Winnipeg coach Paul Maurice said he wouldn’t have assessed Dubois differently if he’d had a quiet game.

+“He had an awfully big game, so we’re pretty pleased with it,” he said.
+“I’m more happy for him.
+It’s great that the Jets win, but he’s a young man that’s been through an awful lot.
+He’s done everything right here.
+His shift length, his work ethic, all things.”

-Dubois finished with two goals and Winnipeg also got a goal and an assist from Mark Scheifele and a power-play goal from Neil Pionk in regulation.
+Winnipeg also got a goal and an assist from Mark Scheifele and a power-play goal from Neil Pionk in regulation.

-Pettersson forced OT with his second goal of the game, and the Canucks also got a goal from Brandon Sutter.
+Pettersson forced OT with his second goal of the game with 38 seconds left in the third.

+“We have to be more crisp with the puck.
+I was trying to make some plays, I was losing too many puck battles,” Pettersson said.
+“I mean, we have the game in our hands but we kind of let it go.”

+The Canucks also got a goal from Brandon Sutter.

 Jets goalie Connor Hellebuyck had 31 saves.
 Braden Holtby stopped 27 shots for Vancouver.